ali72-20/E-commerce/README.md

 ## Features

 - **Splash Screen**: A visually engaging splash screen that introduces the app to the user when the app is launched.
+- **Login Screen**: Allows users to securely sign in to their accounts with a clean and modern interface.
 - **Navigation (Future)**: The app will include various screens such as product listings, shopping cart, and checkout pages.

 ## Project Setup